Kevin Faulconer: Social issues

 Though a fiscally conservative Republican, Faulconer holds many socially liberal positions.
 Faulconer supports a path to citizenship for illegal immigrants who live in the United States.
 He also supports same-sex marriage and had campaigned against passage of Proposition 8.
 In 2014, he participated in and supported LGBTQ Pride Month.
 In 2019, the mayor met with San Diego community leaders to voice support and encourage members of the U.S. Congress to vote for the Equality Act, a bill that would extend the Civil Rights Act to protect against discrimination based on sexual orientation or gender identity.
 As a part of his previously mentioned effort to address homelessness, Faulconer announced he was working with local faith leaders to provide shelter to LGBTQ homeless youth.
 Following the murder of George Floyd in June 2020, Faulconer pushed for a ban on the use of chokeholds by the San Diego Police Department.

 Faulconer has described himself as pro-choice on the issue of abortion.
 Responding to protests against anti-abortion legislation, Faulconer made a statement saying that he would not restrict abortion rights in San Diego and would oppose movements to restrict abortion in California.
 He supports use of capital punishment.

+101 Ash Street

+In 2016, Faulconer entered into a lease-to-own agreement for San Diego’s new City Hall at 101 Ash St. The building is uninhabitable with Asbestos and other issues.
+101 Ash has become synonymous in San Diego with political scandals and bad real estate deals.
+The city overpaid for the property by $30M.
+It then botched renovations and eventually discovered its own real estate broker had also been working for the building's seller.